neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 1. Navigate to the [Neon console](https://console.neon.tech/).
 2. Select your project.
 3. Select **SQL Editor**.
-4. Select a branch and database.
+4. Select a branch and a database.
 5. Enter a query into the editor and click **Run** to view the results.

 ![Neon SQL Editor](/docs/get-started-with-neon/sql_editor.png)